 There was a short presentation, followed by an opportunity to ask questions.
+Anyone interested in the MYS ECNL program is encouraged to attend.

 Visit the Elite Clubs National League (ECNL) WEBSITE.